 - The annual budget is £53 million.

-- We are members of four National Skills Academy networks in the areas of Food and Drink, Environmental Technologies, Retail and Materials, Production and Supply.
+- We are members of three National Skills Academy networks in the areas of Food and Drink, Retail and Materials, Production and Supply.

-- We have also recently been appointed the East Midlands Hub for The Peter Jones Enterprise Academy.
+- We are also a member of the Peter Jones Enterprise Academy.

 Awards and Standards